dave31415/corona/README.md

 from corona.plotting import plot

-# plot all the data for all regions
-# shows cases, recovered and deaths
-# in cumulative numbers
+# plot all the data for all regions.
+Shows cases, recovered and deaths in cumulative numbers

 plot(data)